 When you think about a transportation system, what comes to mind?
 Most people think of public transportation, like buses and trains.
 In Hamilton, this is the HSR.
-A transportation system is a group of components that work together to solve the complex problem of getting people or goods from one place to another.
+A transportation system is a group of components that work together to get people or goods from one place to another.
 For example, think about taking the bus.
 How many parts of a transportation system can you count?
 There’s a bus, a bus stop, a driver, a route the bus drives on, even marketing to let you know that the bus is a viable service.
 These components are just scratching the surface of all of the things that must come together to bring you where you need to go.
 Every system is a group of components that work together to serve a common purpose.
 So, by definition, an active transportation system for kids is a group of components that work together to enable kids to use active transportation to get to their daily destinations.

 A transportation system can be broken down into three parts:

 - the vehicle,